open-contracting/standard-development-handbook/docs/meta/style_guide.md

 * Property and object names should not include the name of the parent object, e.g. `title` not `tenderTitle`, `description` not `awardDescription`, etc.
 * Date fields should use the `"format": "date-time"` key to enforce use of ISO8601
 * The `period` object should be used in place of `year` or `month` fields
-* Where a property is an object, the object should be defined in the `definitions` section of the JSON Schema and referenced with `$ref`, rather than nesting properties of properties
+* Where a property is an object, the object should be defined in the `definitions` section of the JSON Schema and referenced with `$ref`, rather than nesting properties of properties.
-* The `identifier` object should be used when referencing identifiers from external sources, e.g. `{"id": "12345678", "scheme": "IBAN"}` rather than `"ibanID": "12345678"`
+* The `identifier` object should be used when referencing identifiers from external sources, e.g. `{"id": "12345678", "scheme": "IBAN"}` rather than `"ibanID": "12345678"`.
-* For codelists, consider whether a supporting free-text `codelistDetails` field is required
+* For codelists, consider whether a supporting free-text `codelistDetails` field is required.

 ## Normative content